developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 ###COMMENTS
 The API command will have no effect if the specified Profile does not exist or if the specified Profile is already associated with an application.
 DataWedge will automatically switch Profiles when the activity is paused, so it is recommended that this API function be called from the onResume method of the activity.

 Zebra recommends that this Profile be created to cater to all applications/activities that would otherwise default to Profile0.
 This will ensure that these applications/activities will not inadvertently switch scanner-device configurations.
 For example, let’s say that Profile0 is the default Profile, and it is configured to use the camera as the barcode scanner.
 If only the Browser application is used to scan barcodes with the camera, DataWedge always scans with the camera and enters the acquired data into the Browser as expected.
-But if an application is later launched that changes to a Profile using the blockbuster as the barcode scanner, the Browser application--which is set to use the default Profile--will be unexpectedly reconfigured to use the blockbuster for scanning the next time it's used. **To ensure that the Browser continues to use the camera as the barcode scanner in this scenario, simply create a Profile that specifies the camera as the barcode scanner and associate it with the Browser**.
+But if an application is later launched that changes to a Profile using the blockbuster as the barcode scanner, the Browser application--which is set to use the default Profile--are unexpectedly reconfigured to use the blockbuster for scanning the next time it's used. **To ensure that the Browser continues to use the camera as the barcode scanner in this scenario, simply create a Profile that specifies the camera as the barcode scanner and associate it with the Browser**.

 ------

 ## ResetDefaultProfile

 The `resetDefaultProfile` API function can be used to reset the default Profile back to Profile0.

 ###FUNCTION PROTOTYPE